Extreme programming practices

-Extreme programming (XP) is an agile software development methodology used to implement software projects.
+Extreme programming (XP) is an agile software development methodology used to implement software systems.
 This article details the practices used in this methodology.
 Extreme programming has 12 practices, grouped into four areas, derived from the best practices of software engineering.

-Fine scale feedback
+Fine-scale feedback

 Pair programming

-Pair programming means that all the codes which is produced by two people programming on one task on one workstation.
+Pair programming is a method of programming in which code is produced by two people programming together on one task.
 One programmer has control over the workstation and is thinking mostly about the coding in detail.
 The other programmer is more focused on the big picture, and is continually reviewing the code that is being produced by the first programmer.
 Programmers trade roles after minute to hour periods.

 The pairs are not fixed; programmers switch partners frequently, so that everyone knows what everyone is doing, and everybody remains familiar with the whole system, even the parts outside their skill set.
 This way, pair programming also can enhance team-wide communication.
 (This also goes hand-in-hand with the concept of Collective Ownership).